gleechi/gleechi.github.io/pages/unity/unity_vgonboarding_task3.md

 #### Tips for VR developers

-* Which <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.JointType}}">Joint Type</a> should be assigned to the antenna and two knobs?
 * How to let objects placed on plate to follow the plate stably without easily rolling and falling down due to physical reactions.
-Can you make use of VG joint changes?
+Can we use **ChangeObjectJoint**?

 #### Solution